daviebadger/books/restructuredtext/restructuredtext.rst

 ========

-By installing ``docutils`` via pip__ installer for Python packages, you gain moreover (except for API for writing custom extensions) access to several official document converters (front-end tools), which may be further configured.
+By installing ``docutils`` via pip__ installer for Python packages, you gain moreover (except for API for writing custom directives and roles) access to several official document converters (front-end tools), which may be further configured.

 .. hint::